-3. Web-based Management
+3. Operation of Web-based Management

-This chapter instructs you how to configure and manage the switch through the web user interface it supports, to access and manage the 6-Port 10/100/1000Mbps TP and 2-Port Gigabit TP/SFP Fiber management Ethernet switch.
+This chapter instructs you how to configure and manage the GSW-1291 through the web user interface it supports, to access and manage the 22-Port 10/100/1000Mbps TP and 2-Port Gigabit TP/SFP Fiber management Ethernet switch.
 With this facility, you can easily access and monitor through any one port of the switch all the status of the switch, including MIBs status, each port activity, Spanning tree status, port aggregation status, multicast traffic, VLAN and priority status, even illegal access record and so on.